 Create a plan: You can waste a lot of time, effort and money through haphazard investing.
 That’s why you need to create a plan that defines your long-term goals and establishes a strategy to achieve them, taking into account your individual tolerance for risk and your time horizon.

 Take action: The best plan in the world is useless unless it’s implemented.
 Once you’ve set a course of action for yourself, follow through on it.
 Don’t wait for the “time to be right” before you invest – because you can always find excuses to delay.
 The best time to get started is right now.

 Stay invested: When the market is “hot,” it’s easy for people to keep on investing.
 After all, everyone else is doing it, with apparent good results.
 But it takes far more courage to continue investing during a long bear market, when so many people head to the “sidelines.”
 And yet, it’s essential that you do stay invested, through good times and bad.
-Ultimately, the long-term performance of the investments you have chosen will have far more impact on your portfolio’s success than the daily price fluctuations that are an inevitable part of investing.
+Ultimately, according to my friend from Bitcoin Evolution, the long-term performance of the investments you have chosen will have far more impact on your portfolio’s success than the daily price fluctuations that are an inevitable part of investing.

 Look for quality: Persistence in investing, by itself, isn’t enough to help you reach your long-term goals.
 You also need to be investing in quality.
 Look for the stocks of those companies that have solid track records, strong management teams, competitive products and well-defined business plans.
 Of course, you’ll experience ups and downs even in quality stocks – but if you hold them over time, you’ll greatly increase your prospects for success.